dytan/dytan.github.io/README.md

 ## Thanks

-This theme is forked from [IronSummitMedia/startbootstrap-clean-blog-jekyll](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll)
+This theme is forked from [Huxpro/huxpro.github.io ](https://github.com/Huxpro/huxpro.github.io)
-Thanks Jekyll and Github Pages!
+Much thanks to Huxpro, also Thanks Jekyll and Github Pages!